nvaws/saa-c03/SAA-Lab01.md

 - Auto Scaling group name: MyWeb_ASG
 - Launch template: it is already selected.
 Click Next.
-- Network: Select Lab-vpc from the dropdown and then selct both of the public subnets from the Subnets dropdown.
+- Network: Select MyNetStack-vpc from the dropdown and then selct both of the public subnets from the Subnets dropdown.
 Click Next.
 - Load balancing - optional: ignore everything on this page and click Next.
 - Group size: Desired capacity 2, Minimum capacity 2 and Maximum capacity 4.
 - Scaling policies: Select Target tracking scaling policy.
 Metric type: Average CPU utilization, Target Value: 50, Click Next.